Author Archives: elizabeth.turner

 And let justice, like revival, roll down.

-A Prayer for Burning Grace: Protocols & Pentecost by Elizabeth Glass Turner
+A Prayer For Burning Grace: Protocols & Pentecost by Elizabeth Glass Turner

 Pastors and denominational leaders face tough decisions right now.
 The Christian faith is inherently embodied; we gather, we meet, we celebrate the Incarnation – the Word Made Flesh.
 For millenia, we’ve celebrated the Eucharist, finding Christ’s presence in the tangible – wine and bread, a burning grace.